 What is the CLA HE licence?

-Does the Library offer a scanning/digitisation service whereby material can be added to module reading lists?
+Does the Library offer a scanning/digitisation service for teaching?

 Where can I find images and videos to use in teaching?